-If you receive a retirement or disability pension from a federal, state, or local government based on your own work for which you didn't pay Social Security taxes, your Social Security benefits may be reduced.
+The law in effect until December 2023 stated that if you received a retirement or disability pension from a federal, state, or local government based on your own work for which you didn't pay Social Security taxes, your Social Security benefits may be reduced.
 You may not receive any payment at all.
 This fact sheet answers questions you may have about the reduction.
-For more information visit See how your pension may affect your benefits | SSA.
+For more information visit www.ssa.gov/prepare/government-and-foreign-pensions.

-Public Law 98-21, Social Security Amendments of 1983, approved April 20, 1983.
+\Public Law 98-21, Social Security Amendments of 1983, approved April 20, 1983